Contest #24 officially launched on July 13, 2014. Its premise is

 Your challenge: Write a creative, compelling, well-crafted story between 1,000 and 5,000 words long that focuses on at least one of the many aspects/definitions of the word property.
 You can even write a story about the property of a thing if you want.
 (For instance, sweetness is a property of sugar.)
 Or you can take a more conventional definition and focus on that.

-As usual, any genre except children’s fiction, exploitative sex, or over-the-top gross-out horror is fine.
+No children’s fiction, no exploitative sex, no over-the-top gross-out horror.
+Anything other genre is fine.

 Deadline: 11:59 PM Eastern Time, Friday, October 3, 2014.